Dr. Thomas Colletti

 The findings support the use of diabetes educators, registered dietitians, and clinical pharmacists as a part of the diabetes care teams due to improvements in hemoglobin A1c, weight loss, and increased medication adherence amongst diabetes patients.

 Poole AD.
 The Multidisciplinary Team Approach to Diabetes Management.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.